 Steamboat Springs is your quintessential small ski town, full of many neighborhoods that have their own charm.
-There is a perfect place for every person, couple, or family in the valley, whether you’re looking for luxury or western hospitality, or even a covered wagon!
+There is a perfect place for every person, couple, or family in the valley, whether you’re looking for luxury, western hospitality, or even a covered wagon!
 Where you stay all depends on what amenities you would like close by.

 Condominiums

 Mountainside, the condominium options are endless and varied.
 If you prefer to be within walking distance of the resort’s base area, you might consider some of the luxury condos at Eagle Ridge or the Highmark, or the more affordable units at the West; all these condos are an easy stroll to Gondola Square and free downtown bus.
-If you want to be on the slopes, Bear Claw and Chateau Chamonix are ski-in ski-out (“hike in, hike out” for summer), or you might consider Torian Plum or the Sheraton (although a hotel chain, Steamboat’s Sheraton is part of the brand’s vacation club and boasts stellar condominium and villa options).
+Suppose you want to be on the slopes.
+In that case, Bear Claw and Chateau Chamonix are ski-in ski-out (“hike in, hike out” for summer), or you might consider Torian Plum or the Sheraton (although a hotel chain, Steamboat’s Sheraton is part of the brand’s vacation club and boasts stellar condominium and villa options).
 Both properties are exactly in the heart of the bustling restaurants, bars, and shops at the base.

 On the eastern side of the mountain, you may find a little more bang for your buck.
 The Ranch at Steamboat, nestled on the mountainside, is one of the first condo complexes built at the ski area and has amenities that are great for families, including an outdoor heated pool, multiple hot tubs and saunas, and four tennis courts.
 The Bronze Tree Condominiums are technically within walking distance down to the ski hill along Right O Way if you want to take a hike, and the complex has one of Steamboat’s only indoor swimming pools.
 Further up you’ll find the quieter Storm Meadows units, which range from one to four bedrooms.
 For all of those areas, it’s best to rent a vehicle; the bus line does not run up Burgess Creek Road or its side roads.